pay-now/paynow-opencart/README.EN.md

 This plugin supports OpenCart 3.0 and higher.

-To access Paynow API please contact our support at kontakt@paynow.pl.

 ## Installation
 1. Download plugin from [Github repository][ext1] to the local directory as zip file
 2. Unzip locally downloaded file